-Requirements engineering course teaching how to capture and document high-quality requirements by means of a systematic process.
-Delegates learn key techniques for eliciting, analysing, documenting, validating, and managing requirements.
+Requirements engineering training teaching how to capture and document high-quality requirements by means of a systematic process.
+Covers key techniques for eliciting, analysing, documenting, validating and managing requirements.

-Capturing and documenting high-quality requirements has been proven to reduce project failure more than any other single element in the business-project life-cycle.
-Whether you are developing your product internally, or putting the specifications out to tender, high-quality requirements documentation will save you money, time and sub-optimal implementations.
+Statistically, 71% of projects fail or are challenged (miss deadline, exceed budget or don’t deliver to specification).
+Capturing and documenting high-quality requirements reduces project failure more than any other single element in the business-project life-cycle.
+Whether you are developing your product internally, or putting the specifications out to tender, Requirements engineering training will teach you how to produce high-quality requirements documentation, saving you money, time and sub-optimal implementations.

-Our Requirements engineering course is ideal for anyone who wishes to understand the issues around requirements, and improve the quality of the requirements they produce.
+Requirements engineering training is ideal for anyone who wishes to understand the issues around requirements, and improve the quality of the requirements they produce.
 Typical delegates include:

 - Business analysts.